Who are we?

 The evaluation process is split into two parts.
 In the first part, six components of each dish – seasoning, harmony of flavours, technique, quality of ingredients, presentation, and the overall success of the dish – are rated equally.
 The averaged ratings of the dishes make up approximately 70 per cent of the restaurant’s final score.

 The second part of the evaluation is the rating for service, ambience and the overall experience which makes up the other 30% of the final score.
 It encompasses everything from making the booking through to walking out the door at the end of the meal.
 While this aspect of the dining experience makes up a much smaller proportion of a restaurant’s total score, comments about service, experience, and atmosphere always make it into the written review to help diners determine whether an establishment will match an occasion or mood.
 We see this a key factor in the evaluation process because, as diners and restaurateurs understand, outstanding service can make a good meal great.

 Each restaurant is scored out of a maximum of 20 points, and each point score equates to a hat rating, as noted in the panel below.
 While 20 points is ideal, it is a vanishing horizon – and until 2004, no restaurant in the Gault&Millau family of guides had achieved this honour.
 Any restaurant that receives a score of less than 11 points is not published in the Guide.

-When we launch our sixth Guide February 2019.
+We will launch our sixth Guide February 2019.
 We are so excited to expand our reach as it gives us an opportunity to truly show off the high quality and inventive industry we have here.
 Our 50-person team of anonymous reviewers are already out reviewing across all our major cities – not that you would notice!